manuelesimi/DispatcherSuite/kafka-service/doc/INTERFACE.md

     http://host:port/dispatcher/publish/<topic name>?sampleID=sample123ID123565&runID=foo&sayHello=ciao

+where:
-* the topic name is the last path parameter
+* the last path parameter is the topic name
-* the parameters for the action(s) associated to the topic are the query parameters
+* the query parameters are used to configure the trigger(s) associated to the message (if any)

 ### Examples